agsigma/simpleQuery/README.md

 ### Good parts
 The only good thing I can say about it is that you can throw simpleQuery object out of the window and replace with jQuery - functions definitions are the same.

+### Examples
+Can be found in examples directory and in qunit/index.htm.